TheCodeCache/Cloud-AWS/To Reduce AWS Costs - EBS -.md

-# To Reduce AWS Costs - EC2 —
+# To Reduce AWS Costs - EBS —

 Amazon `Elastic Block Store` (Amazon `EBS`) is the main storage used for EC2 instances.
 It's persistent and hosts both the instance operating system and user data.